Flu Vaccination 2021/22

 - Wait to be allowed into the building

-- Please check in at reception, remove all outer garments so that your arm is bare
+- After checking in, remove all outer garments so that your arm is bare

 - You will be called into a clinic room by a nurse or health care assistant who will be wearing full PPE

-- After your flu vaccination you will be directed to a back or side door exit
+- A one-way system will be in place - after your vaccination you will be directed where to exit

 Please use toilet facilities at home, restricted facilities are available on site

 Please see the NHS website for more information about adult Flu vaccination.